bokulich-lab/moshpit-docs/docs/chapters/01_tutorials/amr_gene_annotation/q2-amrfinderplus/amr-contig-abundance.md

   --verbose
 ```
 ## Filter contig abundances to AMR-linked contigs

-Retain only contigs carrying AMR annotations so abundance and annotation refer to the same set of features.
+The contig abundance table contains all contigs, but we are only interested in those carrying AMR annotations.
+You can use the `filter-features` action to filter the contig abundance table to only include contigs with AMR annotations:

 ```{code} bash
 mosh feature-table filter-features \